ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 After you created an instance of the dashboard, you can either create a new dashboard or open a previously authored dashboard by passing in the dashboard specification.

-You can interact with the embedded dashboard that you created, from the dashboard API:
+You can interact with embedded dashboard in various ways through the dashboard API.
+Some examples include:
 -	Add data sources to the dashboard.
 -	Undo and redo actions.
 -	Show and hide the properties pane.